MVasilis/movie-rama/README.md

 The jar will be created inside the target directory.
 To run this jar file, through the command line, navigate to the directory where the jar file exists.
 Run command -> java -jar (file_name).jar

+- In the path movie-rama/executable
+  we can find an executable with file name "MovieRama-1.0.jar". we can download it and run it in a machine with Java 11 installed. run command -> java -jar MovieRama-1.0.jar    port:8081 DB url   localhost:8081/h2-console